The change we need

 Claire’s campaign is calling for the following –

--A Womens’ Health plan needs to be reviewed to include a specific focus on gynaecological cancers.
-The newly published ‘Quality Statement for Women and girls’ health’ does not mention gynaecological cancer and will not give the focus needed to ensure improvements.
+2.The Welsh Government to commit to a specific focus on improving awareness, diagnosis, treatment and outcomes for gynaecological cancers.
+The recent Women’s Health Plan omitted gynaecological cancers and the Quality Statement for Women and girls’ health’ does not mention gynaecological cancer and will not give the focus needed to ensure improvements.

 The situation facing women in Wales